28raining/vw_games/worms/planning/README.md

-Planning Descisions
+# Planning Descisions
-=

 1. **Graphics library**
 Use SVG (2D)
-Use a library, either snap.js or svg.js because svg can get pretty out of hand.
+Use a library, either snap.js or svg.js because drawing lots of objects in svg can get pretty messy!
 Library is 60KB, so quite heavy, but only loaded once.
 Probably available from Google CDN.
 Three.js is really good for 3D.
 We can put the SVG into this tool.
 For example if we wanted to make the board 3D.
 But later

 2. **Resolution**